Mehran University of Engineering & Technology: Academic profile

 The university offers undergraduate, post-graduate, and doctoral studies in engineering, business and industrial management, humanities, philosophy, fine arts and science.

 Undergraduate studies

 The undergraduate courses are offered by university in seventeen disciplines, leading to a bachelor's degree.
-Where, fifteen degrees are designated to the field of Engineering, titled as Bachelor of Engineering.(name of the field); Example: B.E.(Electronic Engineering).
+Where, fifteen degrees are designated to the field of Engineering, titled as Bachelor of Engineering.(name of the field); Example: B.E.(Mechatronics Engineering).

 The rest two degrees are non-engineering degrees in related fields, titled as Bachelor of.(name of the field).
 These include Bachelor of Architecture (B.Arch.) and Bachelor of City & Regional Planning (B.CRP).

 Faculty of Mechanical, Process & Earth Engineering

 Formerly known as Faculty of Engineering.